ThinkDataEd/curriculum/docs/unit2/lab2e.md

 ###**Playing with permutations**
 * There is a common belief that women in *slasher* films are more likely to survive than men.

-* This lab will focus on the statistical investigative question: *Are women in slasher films more likely to survive until the end of the film than men?*
+* This lab will focus on the statistical question: *Are women in slasher films more likely to survive until the end of the film than men?*

 * To answer this question, we'll learn how to use permuted data to gauge how likely an event